jellypepper/svelte-imgix/README.md

 #### Svelte-preprocess

-`svelte-meta` is written in Typescript, and requires Svelte's preprocessing to be enabled.
+`svelte-imgix` is written in Typescript, and requires Svelte's preprocessing to be enabled.
 If you're using [Sapper](https://sapper.svelte.dev/) this comes enabled by default.

 To enable preprocessing, install `svelte-preprocess` and include it in the svelte config in your `rollup.config.js` or `webpack.config.js`